MZaFaRM/portfolio/README.md

 - <a href="https://mzafarm.github.io/Portfolio/">Website Link</a>🔗

-This is a simple portfolio site built with HTML, CSS, and a bit of JavaScript.
+My portfolio website built with HTML, CSS, and a JavaScript.
 Nothing too fancy, just a place where I showcase my work and talk a bit about myself.

-## What's in Here

-Literally just my portfolio
+# Things I learned

+- HTML, CSS, JS
+- The need for Typescript
+- The levenshtein Distance algorithm

 ## Got Any Suggestions?

 If you think something could be improved or if you spot a bug, feel free to send over a pull request or open an issue.
-I'm always open to feedback and collaboration, especially since this isn't the finished project.
+I'm always open to feedback and collaboration.

 Thanks for checking out my portfolio's repo!